 Include your highest degree first, along with the institution’s name, location, and graduation date.
 If you’re a recent graduate, you might also want to move this section higher up on your resume, and include relevant coursework, honors, or activities.

-Other ways to structure a resume
+Other ways to format a resume

 While the chronological resume is the best format for the US, there are other formats that might work better depending on your circumstances.